Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Arch Bridge.md

 ![](http://old.chaosscience.org.uk/sites/default/files/archloading.jpg)

 Explain that this is how real arch bridges work - the mortar 'gluing' the bricks together isn't very important, all the strength is due to the bricks being squashed together horizontally.
-Bricks are strong in compression, but no good in tension.
+Bricks and stone are strong in compression, but no good in tension.

 It can be useful to ask the children how the other blocks would have to move to allow one of the blocks to fall, to get them to see the arch as a lot of wedges jammed in between the piers.
 Very wide stone arches have a tendency to force apart their piers and collapse.